walles/riff/README.md

 - Render ESC characters in the diff as Unicode ␛
 - `--help`: Only print installing-into-`$PATH` help if we aren't already being executed from inside of the `$PATH`
-- Do `git show 5e0a1b2b13528f40299e78e3bfa590d9f96637af` and scroll to the end.
-  How should we visualize the reformatting of the No-newline-at-eof code?
-- Do `git show 0f5dd84` and think about how to visualize one line changing to itself with a comma at the end plus a bunch of entirely new lines.
-Think of a constant array getting one or more extra members.
-- Do `git show -b 77c8f77` and think about what rule we should use to highlight the leading spaces of the `+ refined` and `+ page` lines at the end of the file.
 - Do `git show 57f27da` and think about what rule we should use to get the REVERSE vs reversed() lines highlighted.
 - Add test for never changing the number of lines in the input, that